msalemor/assistants-api-dev-training/README.md

 ## What is Assistants API

-- GPT models are restful endpoint:
+- GPT models are restful endpoints:
   - `POST /completion`

 - Assistants API extended these models with: